So what to do if you see a ufo? Do you run and hide, stand and admire it or call 911?

 The truth is, when someone sees an unidentified flying object, they’ll usually just stare in amazement.

-In an age when snapping photos with a smartphone dominates the social landscape, it’s amazing we haven’t got more and better pictures of ufos.
+In an age when snapping photos with a smartphone dominates the social landscape, it’s amazing we haven’t got much better pictures of ufos.

 Ace California investigator Earl Grey Anderson admitted to me in an interview recently, even those with a trained eye can be frozen by the experience.